Regina Carter: Career

-I'll Be Seeing You: A Sentimental Journey, Carter's sixth CD and was conceived as a tribute album to her late mother, which included some of her favorites as well as American standards from the 1920s-1940s.
+I'll Be Seeing You: A Sentimental Journey, Carter's sixth CD, was conceived as a tribute album to her late mother, which included some of her favorites as well as American standards from the 1920s–1940s.
 Some songs include "Blue Rose" (Duke Ellington), "Sentimental Journey" (Les Brown), "A-Tisket, A-Tasket" (Ella Fitzgerald), as well as "I'll Be Seeing You".

 Active as an educator, mentor, and proponent of the Suzuki method, Carter has given workshops and master classes at numerous institutions.
-She was Artist in Residence at her alma mater, Oakland University from 2007- 2018.
+She was Artist in Residence at her alma mater, Oakland University from 2007–2018.
 She has also taught at the jazz summer camp at Stanford Jazz Workshop.
 In 2018, she was named Artistic Director of the New Jersey Performing Arts All-Female Jazz Camp.

 During the 2000s, Carter performed at the head of a quintet.
 In 2005, she performed on Eddie Palmieri's album Listen Here! which won a Grammy award for best Latin Jazz album.
-In May 2006, she was toured with Darryl Harper (clarinet), Xavier Davis (piano), Alvester Garnett (drums)(still with her in 2011), and Matt Parish (Upright bass).
+In May 2006, she toured with Darryl Harper (clarinet), Xavier Davis (piano), Alvester Garnett (drums) (still with her in 2011), and Matt Parish (Upright bass).

 Carter was awarded a MacArthur Fellows Program grant, also known as a "genius grant", in September 2006.
 The award includes a grant of $500,000 over five years, and the committee stated this about Carter:

 Regina Carter is a master of improvisational jazz violin.
 Though her work draws upon a wide range of musical influences – including Motown, Afro-Cuban, Swing, Bebop, Folk, and World – she has crafted a signature voice and style. ...
 Carter's performances highlight the often overlooked potential of the jazz violin for its lyric, melodic, and percussive potential.
 Her early training as a classical musician is reflected in the fluidity, grace, and balance of her performance.
 Carter's repertoire retains a firm connection with the familiar while venturing in new, unexpected directions. ...
 Through artistry with an instrument that has been defined predominantly by the classical tradition, Carter is pioneering new possibilities for the violin and for jazz.

 In 2018, Carter was a recipient of the Doris Duke Award.

 Carter married Alvester Garnett in Detroit, Michigan, on September 5, 2004.
 Garnett is the drummer in her band.
 She has been a resident of Maywood, New Jersey.